7 Tips on How to Write a Business Blog That Will Convert

 4. Create a positive user reading experience

-Another critical part of writing a business blog is user experience.
+Another tip for how to write a business blog is user experience.
 When people dive into your content, you want them to have the easiest possible reading experience.

 One way to do that is to break up your content into smaller chunks.
 Rather than having enormous blocks of text, use short paragraphs, and intersperse them with bulleted and numbered lists.
 You can also use images to help break up content.